MaverickJune/HyperparameterTuning/readme.md

    ```
    ./tuning_script.sh --help
    ```
-2. `example.py` serves as a demonstration of the format required to launch the script.
+2. `example.py` serves as a demonstration of the format(of the python training script) required to launch the script.
 Please review this file for guidance.
 You can directly launch the script with `example.py`.

 3. There are two main ways to launch this script:
    - **Option 1:** By specifying individual hyperparameters: